pingidentity/pingidentity-devops-getting-started/docs/deployReplication.md

 # Deploy a replicated pair of PingDirectory containers

 You'll use Docker Compose to deploy a replicated pair of PingDirectory containers.
-The YAML file is located in the [Docker Compose](../11-docker-compose/02-replicated-pair) directory.

 ## What you'll do